 Each Flatpak application depends on runtime to work appropriately on a host system and comes bundled with all dependent libraries inside the app.
-A runtime is nothing but a set of basic dependencies (libraries) required by an application.
-There are currently three main runtimes available: Freedesktop, GNOME, and KDE.
+A runtime is a set of basic dependencies (libraries) an application requires.
+The most commonly used ones are Freedesktop, GNOME, and KDE.

 Installing Flatpak on Linux